desmos-labs/desmos/docs/architecture/adr-011-remove-custom-json-tag-from-profo-files.md

 ## Abstract

-We SHOULD remove the custom `jsontag` from every proto file and let protobuf generate the `json` tags with its own conventions.
+We SHOULD remove the custom `jsontag` from every proto file and let Protobuf generate the `json` tags with its own conventions.

 ## Context

-Currently, when we encode a msg instance as a JSON object using Protobuf, the result CAN cause an error when we try to broadcast it to the chain.
+Currently, when we encode a custom message instance as a JSON object using Protobuf, the result CAN cause an error when we try to broadcast it to the chain.
 This is due to the fact that custom `jsontag` option makes the proto compiler generate a wrong JSON notation.
 In addition to this, these fields can't be omitted because they miss the `omitempty` notation.